AVLI Restaurant in Benitses, Corfu: A Dining Experience to Remember

 Instead, it is one of several ancient languages, including Latin and Sanskrit, that have significantly influenced the development of Western languages.

-Ancient Greek has had a profound impact on the vocabulary, grammar, and literature of many modern Western languages, particularly through its contributions to philosophy, science, mathematics, and the arts.
+Ancient Greek has had the largest impact on the vocabulary, grammar, and literature of many modern Western languages, particularly through its contributions to philosophy, science, mathematics, and the arts.

-Many English words, especially in the fields of science and medicine, are derived from Greece.
+Many English words are derived from Greek, especially in the fields of science and medicine.

 Liddell-Scott Dictionary